 RER’s alternate delivery points in excess of the scheduled volumes, and should therefore be compensated for such service pursuant to the General Terms and Conditions of the Tariff.

 Further, Northern believes that RER has incurred and paid DDVC/SMS charges prior to December 2000 under similar circumstance.
-However, in those occurences the dollars were significantly less than the $132,____ (Diana/Raetta) currently due Northern for December 2000.
+However, in those occurrences the dollars were significantly less than the $132,____ (Diana/Raetta) currently due Northern for December 2000.

-Northern hereby request payment for the outstanding amount due for December 2000 DDVC/SMS charges, and respectively declines to agree to waive these charges since they are appropriately due.
+Therefore, pursuant to Section 8 of the General Terms and Conditions of Northern’s FERC Gas Tariff, Northern is hereby requesting payment for the outstanding amount due for December 2000 DDVC/SMS charges, and respectively declines to agree to waive these charges since they are appropriately due. {Question – As we previously discussed, is this Northern’s demand for payment regarding the “surety bond”?
+If so, do we need to specifically call this a “demand” for payment?}

 Sincerely,